Leeds weather forecast: This is when heavy rain is set to hit Leeds

 What is the long-term forecast for Leeds?

-The rest of this week will see cloudy skies and temperatures ranging between 13-17C.
-Friday is set to set to rain throughout the day, with Saturday seeing heavy rain throughout the day.
+The rest of this week will see cloudy skies and temperatures ranging between 9-16C.
+Friday is set to see rain throughout the day, becoming heavy in the late evening.
+Saturday is set to see heavy rain continuously throughout the day, with temperatures dropping to 9C.

 According to the Met Office, the weather in the second half of October looks likely to be on the wet and windy side, though drier and brighter interludes are likely too.